HMDLong/CustomMLlib/README.md

 ### Custom ML lib

-A custom implemented ml library written in C++ for the purpose of practice.
+A custom implemented ml library written in C++ for the purpose of practice. inspired by PyTorch.

 #### Features